 - Include lean proteins, whole grains, and low-fat dairy food, keeping sodium and sugar to a minimum while ensuring plenty of high fiber and nutrients which are particularly important in aging, such as vitamin D.

 Reach out to the aging care specialists at Live Free Home Health Care for more strategies to help the seniors you love make and keep good nutrition habits.
 We’re always available to assist with buying groceries, meal planning and preparation, and ensuring the house is stocked with plenty of healthy and balanced food choices, together with sharing mealtimes with older adults to ensure they are more pleasurable.
 We will even clean up the kitchen afterwards!
-Reach out to us at 603-217-0149 for additional information about top-rated home help in Plymouth and the surrounding communities.
+Reach out to us at 603-217-0149 for additional information about our senior care at home in Bristol and the surrounding communities.